valerluca/Practical_Machine_learning/README.md

 #Coursera Practical Learning Machine

-To see the HMTL report please click  http://valerluca.github.io/Practical_Machine_learning/Machine_learning
+To see the HMTL report please click on http://rpubs.com/valerluca/251917

 This is the repo for the Coursera Practical Learning Machine module.
 The Repo contains the files for the Peer-graded Assignment: Prediction Assignment.